Charles Green (businessman): Rangers F.C.

 On 13 May 2012, a consortium led by Green was named as preferred bidder for administration hit Scottish football club Rangers.
 As part of the takeover a company voluntary arrangement was proposed to the creditors, but this was formally rejected by largest creditor HMRC on 14 June 2012.
-This meant Green instead agreed a deal of £5.5 million to purchase Rangers assets including the club under a new company structure.
-Green was then appointed as chief executive of Rangers, the same role he held at Sheffield United.
+This meant Green instead agreed a deal of £5.5 million to purchase Rangers' assets, enabling the club to continue.
+Green was then appointed as the club's chief executive, the same role he held at Sheffield United.
 During the takeover process there was strong speculation manager Ally McCoist was set to resign from Rangers after a conflict with Green, but he remained with the club.

 The new company structure meant that Rangers had to apply for the transfer of their Scottish Premier League (SPL) share and have it decided by a vote between the twelve members of the SPL.
 The application was rejected on 4 July 2012 after a 10–1 'no' vote, with one abstention.
 The club then applied to join the Scottish Football League and on 13 July 2012 were voted into the Third Division, the fourth tier of Scottish football.
 Green then had to enter several days of negotiations with the governing bodies for the transfer of Rangers' Scottish Football Association membership, to allow the club to play football.
 A deal was eventually agreed on 27 July 2012, with conditions attached including providing the SFA with full information on the club's ownership structure and business plans, accepting a transfer embargo given to Rangers under the old company structure and settling outstanding football debts.

 Green was charged by the SFA after claiming motives behind Rangers' punishment involved "bigotry".
 He was found guilty of bringing the game into disrepute and censured.
 Green was again charged with bringing the game into disrepute, this time in relation to comments on the SPL's independent panel investigating Rangers' use of Employee Benefit Trusts and alleged dual contracts.
 The charges against Green this time were found to be "not proven" on 4 October 2012.